-Wingovers are induced by flying alternating turns; each time letting the pendulum effect increases the bank angle.
+Wingovers are induced by flying alternating turns; each time letting the pendulum effect increase the bank angle.

 BEWARE!
-The UP Ascent3 is a agile glider, and it is quite easy to get to an excessively high angle of bank in just a few turns.
+The UP Kantega XC is an agile glider, and it is quite easy to get to an excessively high angle of bank in just a few turns.
 Practice wingovers gently at first, as there is a chance of quite large collapses at high bank angles.